Amid Democratic Street Uprising, Belarusian Strongman Gets Support From Russia

 Yet Preiherman suggested Russia's position as far from settled.

-"We'll only understand Moscow's longer term strategy in Belarus in some time."
+"We'll only understand Moscow's longer-term strategy in Belarus in some time."

 Evolving Lukashenko-Putin relations